hyperledger/besu-docs/docs/Reference/API-Methods.md

 # Hyperledger Besu API Methods

 !!! attention
-    All JSON-RPC HTTP examples use the default host and port endpoint `http://127.0.0.1:8545`.

-    If using the [--rpc-http-host](CLI/CLI-Syntax.md#rpc-http-host) or [--rpc-http-port](CLI/CLI-Syntax.md#rpc-http-port)
-    options, update the endpoint.
+    * All JSON-RPC HTTP examples use the default host and port endpoint `http://127.0.0.1:8545`.
+If using the [--rpc-http-host](CLI/CLI-Syntax.md#rpc-http-host) or [--rpc-http-port](CLI/CLI-Syntax.md#rpc-http-port) options, update the endpoint.
+    * Except for the examples made on the Ropsten network, the example requests are made against private networks, and your example results may be different, depending on network configuration and activity.

 {!global/Postman.md!}